tristanjarrett/jekyll_portfolio/_snippets/2019-04-16-scroll-indicator-javascript.md

 tags: [JavaScript, CSS, HTML]
 ---

-**Objective:** To add a progress bar along the top of our page when the user scrolls down the page.
+**Objective:** To add a progress bar along the top of our window when the user scrolls down the page.

 ### HTML